Marriott Marquis San Diego Marina: History

 The hotel was designed by Welton Becket and Associates, and constructed by developer Doug Manchester.
 The 681-room North Tower opened in April 1984 as the Inter-Continental San Diego.
 The hotel faced severe financial difficulties in its early years, and Marriott International assumed management in September 1987, with the hotel renamed the San Diego Marriott Hotel and Marina.
 The $90 million 683-room South Tower opened in December 1987, doubling the hotel's size and making it the city's largest hotel at the time.
 The addition was built in anticipation of the adjacent San Diego Convention Center, which opened two years behind schedule, in 1989.
+The first tower was designed by architect C.W.
+Kim, then Director of Design of Hope Consulting Group.
+Kim's award-winning design included a matching crescent-shaped second tower but after the first tower was built, the developer changed architectural firms and the design of the second tower.

 In 2008 Manchester sold the property to Host Hotels & Resorts.
 In 2011, the hotel was renamed the San Diego Marriott Marquis & Marina.
-In 2014, Marriott Hall, its largest meeting facility,was expanded to 171,000 square feet of LEED Silver-certified meeting space.
+In 2014, Marriott Hall, its largest meeting facility, was expanded to 171,000 square feet of LEED Silver-certified meeting space.